StefanJelner/risland.js/README.md

 ## <a name="template-tag-table"></a> `template` tag and tables

-There is one big drawback of using the `template` tag: If some HTML needs a strict structure of the tags, like for example in tables, in which a `tr` row element **MUST NOT** contain any other children than `td` or `th` elements and therefore any text nodes will get deleted or placed outside of the table by the HTML parser, your templates code will break, because `template` tags are not treated as is - as plain text - but become parsed by the browser and therefore malformed HTML will lead to unpredictable parsing results.
-In such rare cases it is better to use a `script` tag element with `type="text/html"` to activate syntax highlighting in most editors.
+There is one big drawback of using the `template` tag: If some HTML needs a strict structure of the tags, like for example in tables, in which a `tr` row element **MUST NOT** contain any other direct children than `td` or `th` elements and therefore any text nodes will get deleted or placed outside of the table by the HTML parser, your templates code will break, because `template` tags are not treated as is - as plain text - but become parsed by the browser and therefore malformed HTML will lead to unpredictable parsing results.
+In such rare cases it is better to use a `script` tag element (with `type="text/html"` to activate syntax highlighting in most editors).

 ## <a name="script-tag"></a> `script` tag `type="text/html"`

 In some rare cases the `template` tag causes the browser to parse the template as malformed HTML, leading to unpredictable or unexpected template code.
-One case is using `@each` in tables, or to be more precise: using text nodes in wrong places.
+One case is using `@each` in tables, or to be more precise: using text nodes in wrong places ([squirrelly](https://github.com/squirrellyjs/squirrelly) code is usually treated like a text node).
 In such cases using a `script` tag is the better choice.
 Because usually `script` tags are interpreted as JavaScript, this would lead to error messages, so a different `type`has to be set.
 Use `type="text/html"` to activate syntax highlighting for HTML in your editor.

 ```html
 <script type="text/html" id="squirrelly">